-Soy Vs. Other Protein Sources
+Soy Versus Other Protein Sources

-Incorporating Tofu into Your Diet
+Incorporating Tofu Into Your Diet

-Tofu can be a bit intimidating for people who aren't used to cooking with it.
-Try blending silken tofu into smoothies or creamy soups, adding cubes of extra-firm tofu to stir-fries or marinating and grilling or sauteing firm tofu to add to salads or main dishes.
+A diet that includes tofu can be a bit intimidating for people who aren't used to cooking with it.
+To experience weight loss with tofu, try blending silken tofu into smoothies or creamy soups.
+You can also add cubes of extra-firm tofu to a stir-fry recipe, or marinate and grill or saute firm tofu to add to salads or main dishes.